trumans/treehouse-employee-directory/README.md

-Treehouse Unit 5 project - employee directory app using public API
+Treehouse Project 5 - Public API Requests - Employee Directory Webpage

-Notes regarding extra credit are at the bottom.
+Notes regarding extra credit are at the bottom of this document

 Basic Functionality:
 - Launching the application displays a list of 'employees'.